Loom and Leaf Memory Foam Mattress Review

 Does It Need A Foundation Or A Bed Frame?

-Over the past few years, there’s been a revolution in the availability of mattresses online, mostly thanks to the success of the “bed-in-a-box” concept.
+Over the past few years, there’s been a revolution in the availability of mattresses online, primarily thanks to the success of the “bed-in-a-box” concept.

 While these bed-in-a-box mattresses are convenient, they often need a foundation for optimal comfort and performance.

-Saatva recommends purchasing their entire system, both mattress and foundation, but does say that the mattress performs perfectly without a foundation.
+Saatva recommends purchasing their entire system, both mattress and foundation, but does say that the bed performs perfectly without foundation.

-The larger sizes (Queen and above), must have a central support in order not to get deformed and lose their comfort.
-Also the warranty (see below) will be impacted if the wrong type of support is used.
+The larger sizes (Queen and above) must have central support in order not to get deformed and lose their comfort.
+Also, the warranty (see below) will be impacted if the wrong type of support is used.